ConduitNetwork/docs/integration_guides/Clouds/azure/azure.rst

 #.
 Select the Location/Region to scope the cloud to (additional Clouds can be added for multiple regions)
 #.
 Select All or specify a Resource Group to scope this cloud to
 #.
-Optionally select "Inventory Existing Instances" (This will inventory your existing vm's in Azure and list them in |morpheus| as unmanaged instances.)
+Optionally select "Inventory Existing Instances" (This will inventory your existing vm's in Azure and list them in |conduit| as unmanaged instances.)
 #.
 Click :guilabel:`+ Save Changes`

    .. image:: /images/azure/newazure-5f512.png